-The crowd, ready to fall upon the arrested Lecomte and tear him to tatters, incited by the soldiers whom he had imprisoned in the Tower of Solferino, was held back by the National Guard which took Lecomte to the Chateau-Rouge, where the staff of the battalion was seated.
+The crowd, ready to fall upon the arrested Lecomte and tear him to tatters, incited by the soldiers whom he had imprisoned in the Tower of Solferino, was held back by the National Guard which took Lecomte to the Chateau-Rouge, where the staff of the batallion was seated.
 There he immediately signed an order for the evacuation of the Buttes.

-In the Chaussée des Martyrs, the general Clement Thomas was recognised by the crowd and arrested.
-The insulter of the revolutionary battalions, the man who had drowned the revolution of '48 in blood, was seized by the mob, and together with Lecomte forced to the wall in the garden.
+In the Chaussee des Martyrs, the general Clement-Thomas was recognized by the crowd and arrested.
+The insulter of the revolutionary batallions, the man who had drowned the revolution of '48 in blood, was seized by the mob, and together with Lecomte forced to the wall in the garden.
 Both of them crumbled under the scores of bullets and fell dead.
 Lecomte, who that morning had ordered his troops three times to shoot into the crowd of women, children and Guardsmen, wept, begged for pity, and spoke of his family!
-The death of the two generals no longer left the question of the government's attempt in doubt.
-With the exception of the Place Pigalle, there had been no armed encounters between the people and the troops.